Adesoyin/data-engineering-toolkit/README.md

 ![alt text](Images/image-1.png)

-The first wriiten documentation was added and pushed to Develop branch, it created a pull request on the remote repo, and changes was checked befored being merged to the main branch.
+The first wriiten documentation was added and pushed to Develop branch, it created a pull request on the remote repo, and changes was checked before being merged to the main branch.

 ![alt text](Images/image-2.png)